 67 Fourth Beach Promenade, Clifton, Cape Town, 8005, South Africa

 Cape Town is blessed with numerous beaches at its doorstep.
-Probably the most famous are in the suburbs of Camps Bay and Clifton, both on the Atlantic side of the city.
+The most famous ones are in the suburbs of Camps Bay and Clifton, both on the Atlantic side of the city.
 Camps Bay feels like a compact Copacabana in summer (the water is pretty cold,...

 Victoria Wharf, V&A Waterfront Shop No. 153, V & A Waterfront, Cape Town, 8002, South Africa

-To the untrained eye, Jetty 1 is just another nondescript white building at the V&A Waterfront in Cape Town.
-I walked past this building several times myself before I noticed the small board outside the entrance which revealed the location's...
+To the untrained eye, Jetty 1 is just another nondescript building on the V&A Waterfront in Cape Town.
+Look more closely, however, and you’ll see a small board next to the entrance, explaining that the building served as a passageway for...

 Sea Point Promenade, Cape Town, 8005, South Africa

 Almost any time of day, the Sea Point Promenade is filled with walkers and joggers, many of them residents from the apartments nearby.
 Though named after Sea Point, the best known of the areas the walkway fronts, the three-mile promenade begins in...

 One of Cape Town’s most picturesque corners, this small fishing harbor sees boats sail in daily with their catches (often trailed by hungry seals waiting for tidbits).
 Recently, however, the area has also become known for its antique...

 Darling St & Buitenkant St, Foreshore, Cape Town, 8001, South Africa

 Fearing a British takeover of its ill-gotten trading post, the Dutch East India Company built this star-shaped castle (known as Kasteel de Goede Hoop) between 1666 and 1679 to defend its territory.
 Now the oldest building in South Africa, the...

 25A Buitenkant St, Zonnebloem, Cape Town, 8000, South Africa